Britain's Grain LNG launches auction of 9 MTPA of capacity

-LONDON, Sept 14 (Reuters) - Britain's Grain LNG has launched an auction of 9 million tonnes a year of existing capacity, which will run until Nov.
+LONDON, Sept 14 (Reuters) - Britain's Grain LNG has launched an auction for 9 million tonnes per annum of existing capacity, which will run until Nov.
 23, National Grid said on Thursday.

+Grain LNG, Europe’s largest liquefied natural gas import terminal, said the auction is designed for parties who want to acquire a substantial stake in the terminal at a reduced cost and with shorter contract lengths when compared to new-build projects.

 ((nina.chestney@thomsonreuters.com; +44 (0) 020 7513 5674; Reuters Messaging: nina.chestney.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/NinaChestney))